sidwellr/schotter/schotter4.md

       // generate new velocity values as before
 ```

 A simple change, but I think it looks nicer when not all of the squares are moving at once.
 Of course, you may have a different opinion!
 And my opinion will change from time to time.
 So let's add a control to specify how often squares will be still.
-Instead of using random(), which just randomly returns true or false with a 50% chance, we'll use random_f32(), which returns a random value between 0 and 1, and compare that to the probability we will set with a slider.
+Instead of using random(), which just randomly returns true or false with a 50% chance, we'll use random_f32(), which returns a random value between 0 and 1, and compare that to a probability we will set with a slider.

 First, we need to add a variable for this to Model.
 We'll call it "motion", and add it to the struct Model (I put ```motion: f32,``` between rot_adj and gravel), add a line ```let motion = 0.5;``` to the model() function, and include ```motion,``` in the correct place in our assignment to the_model.
 Then in update() we change ```if random()``` to ```if random_f32() > model.motion```.